alainsmet/qbert/README.md

 ## Current development status

-This project is currently under development, the main items that need to be implemented are :
+This project is currently under development, the items that need to be implemented are :
-* Collisions with enemies
+- [] Collisions with enemies
-* Tune the characters generator for each level / round
+- [] Tune the characters generator for each level / round
-* Freeze the enemies when Q*bert jumps on a green ball
+- [] Freeze the enemies when Q*bert jumps on a green ball
-* Logic behind Sam and Slick when they jump on a cube
+- [] Logic behind Sam and Slick when they jump on a cube
-* Global interface to look nicer
+- [] Global interface to look nicer
+- [] Improving transition between players in multiplayer mode
+- [] Demo scene

 ![Game screenshot](screenshot.png)